dotnet/corefx/Documentation/project-docs/developer-guide.md

 ### Building individual CoreFx DLLs

 **Note**: Before working on individual projects or test projects you **must** run `build` from the root once before beginning that work.
-It is also a good idea to run `build` whenever pull a large set of unknown changes into your branch.
+It is also a good idea to run `build` whenever you pull a large set of unknown changes into your branch.

 Under the src directory is a set of directories, each of which represents a particular assembly in CoreFX.
 See Libary Project Guidelines section under [project-guidelines](../coding-guidelines/project-guidelines.md) for more details about the structure.